 When deployed on Compose, MySQL has comes with these standard Compose features.

-- Automatically scaling RAM, CPU, and I/O as your MySQL data grows.
+- Automatically scaling server stack that scales RAM, CPU, and I/O as your MySQL data grows.

 - Guaranteed resources per deployment.